mrisher/smtp-sts/mta-sts.md

 ### MX Preference in Enforce Mode

-When applying a policy specifying `enforce` mode, sending MTAs SHOULD select recipient MXs by first eliminating any non-matching (as specified by the policy) MX hosts from the candidate MX RRSet and then attempting delivery to matching hosts as indicated by their MX priority, until delivery succeeds or the MX candidate set is empty.
+When applying a policy specifying `enforce` mode, sending MTAs SHOULD select recipient MXs by first eliminating any MXs at lower priority than the current host (if in the MX candidate set), then eliminating any non-matching (as specified by the STS policy) MX hosts from the candidate MX set, and then attempting delivery to matching hosts as indicated by their MX priority, until delivery succeeds or the MX candidate set is empty.

 If none of the attempted MX hosts validate according to the policy, the policy MUST be refreshed at least once, as described in _Policy_ _Discovery_ _&_